Charles Lahr: Life in London

 From 1925 to 1927 Lahr published The New Coterie literary and artistic magazine.
 In 1931, he founded a small press, the Blue Moon Press.
-Amongst the books published by Blue Moon was the first edition of a small book of poems by D. H. Lawrence called Pansies.
+Amongst the books that Blue Moon published was the first edition of a small book of poems by D. H. Lawrence called Pansies.

 In subsequent misfortunes, Lahr was convicted in 1935 on a charge of receiving stolen books and was sentenced to 6 months in prison.
 He was interned again in the Second World War.
 Lahr believed the internment was based on his German background and anarchist beliefs.
 In a short story from Something Short and Sweet (published 1937), H. E. Bates describes the court case, with Lahr called "Oscar" in the story.
 The bookshop was bombed in 1941.
 He moved its premises several times in London.

-He died at home in Muswell Hill, London on 15 August 1971.
+Lahr died at home in Muswell Hill, London on 15 August 1971.
 His funeral was attended by many representatives from left wing groups in the UK.
-His granddaughter is Esther Leslie.
+Esther Leslie, Professor of Political Aesthetics at Birkbeck, University of London, is his granddaughter.

 Lahr's papers are held by the University of London.